 Interior window film is another effective measure.
 Firmly apply this film in order to seal your windows for a fast fix.
 If damaged window caulk seems to be the culprit, you can purchase exterior caulking and re-caulk any old spots to help strengthen your windows against drafts.

 During winter, drafts can become particularly uncomfortable and expensive.
-Try these fixes to stop cold drafty air in the winter:
+Here are fixes to stop cold drafty air in the winter:

 - Locate the source of your draft by holding a candle or match to each window.
 Flickering flames will reveal if any air is coming through.